Skip to main content

 Carbohydrate-electrolyte solutions contribute to the maintenance of endurance performance during prolonged endurance exercise.

-Carbohydrate‑electrolyte solutions enhance the absorption of water during physical activity.
+Carbohydrate-electrolyte solutions improve water absorption during physical exercise.

 Creatine

-Creatine increases physical performance in successive bursts of short‑term, high‑intensity exercise.
+Creatine increases physical performance during short-term, high-intensity physical exercise.

-The beneficial effect is obtained with a daily intake of 3 g creatine.
+The positive effect occurs with a daily intake of 3 g creatine.

 Copper

-Copper contributes to maintenance of normal connective tissue.
+Copper contributes to the maintenance of normal connective tissue.

-Copper contributes to normal functioning of the nervous system.
+Copper contributes to normal function of the nervous system.

 Copper contributes to normal hair pigmentation.